View this document as: a single page | multiple pages.

 Summary of Usability Considerations

-Figure 3 summarizes the usability considerations for typical usage and intermittent events for each authenticator type.
+Figure 4 summarizes the usability considerations for typical usage and intermittent events for each authenticator type.
 Many of the usability considerations for typical usage apply to most of the authenticator types, as demonstrated in the rows.
 The table highlights common and divergent usability characteristics across the authenticator types.
 Each column allows readers to easily identify the usability attributes to address for each authenticator.
-Depending on users’ goals and context of use, certain attributes may be valued over others.
-Whenever possible, provide alternative authenticator types and allow users to choose between them.
+Depending on the users’ goals and context of use, certain attributes may be valued over others.
+Whenever possible, provide alternative authenticator types, and allow users to choose between them.

 Table showing which usability considerations apply to each authenticator type

-Biometrics Usability Considerations
+Usability Considerations for Biometrics

 This section provides a high-level overview of general usability considerations for biometrics.
 A more detailed discussion of biometric usability can be found in Usability & Biometrics, Ensuring Successful Biometric Systems [UsabilityBiometrics].